Szybet/Yatchy/3D/cases/README.md

   <img src="Kitkat-rotated/img/250mah.png" style="width: 50%; min-width: 200px; display: inline-block; margin: 0 1%">
 </div>

+**The Image above is for thh 250 mah case version**

 Notes:
+- The 250 mah battery is 30 x 20 x 5 mm and the 150 mah battery is 25 x 20 x 4 mm
 - This is a fork of "Szybet's side case", most of the notes from there apply here (license too), the design of the buttons, top is the same
 - Requires changing the config in Inkwatchy so the screen is rotated properly
 - The pieces that hold the straps need to be glued onto the main body using superglue